syedshahlal/End_to_end_ML_Project/README.md

 ### 5. Building CI/CD Pipelines in Heroku APP

 1. Create a ```.github``` folder and inside the folder add another folder ```workflows``` in this workflows folder create a file ```main.yaml```
-2. ```main.yaml``` file write the github action flow
+2. ```main.yaml``` file write the GitHub action flow
 3. push the change to the git repo
-4. open the repo in github and go to setting/secrets/actions and create New repository secret for all the secrets that has been mentioned in the ```main.yaml``` file and save them
+4. open the repo in GitHub and go to setting/secrets/actions and create New repository secret for all the secrets that have been mentioned in the ```main.yaml``` file and save them
     > Note: That the ```Name*``` and ```Secret*``` is same as mentioned
-5. once this is done our deployment will take place automatically which we can see in the actions tab in github repo
+5. once this is done our deployment will take place automatically which we can see in the actions tab in the GitHub repo

-Now whenever there is any push to the repo it will automatically tigger the deployment in the heroku web app
+Now whenever there is any push to the repo it will automatically trigger the deployment in the heroku web app

 ### 6. Files and Folder creation for structuring the project
 Moving ahead we will add a ```setup.py``` file and a folder ```housing``` that we'll contain a file inside it which has to be created as ```__init__.py```